-A pygmy hippo and its mother will sample this grass:
+A pygmy hippo and its calf!

 Welcome to Strange Animals Podcast.
 I’m your host, Kate Shaw.